Farm Benchmarking Service

 The Farm Business Survey (FBS) at Newcastle operates a free, confidential Farm Benchmarking service to farmers across Northern England.

-The Farm Business Survey is widely recognised as the most authoritative and impartial source of Farm Business Information in England.
-It is supported by the farming unions, the Country Land and Business Association (CLA) and the Tenant Farmers Association (TFA).
+The Farm Business Survey is widely recognised as the most authoritative and impartial source of Farm Business Information in England, It's supported by;

 - A further investigation into the impact of the ban on neonicotinoid seed dressings on oilseed rape production in England 2015-16 (PDF: 1MB)